-Respondents of a survey on use and abuse of prescription pain relievers listed that the reasons for abusing a pain reliever included relieving physical pain; relax or relieve tension; experiment; feel good or get high; help with sleep; help with feelings or emotions; increase or decrease the effects of other drugs; and because they are hooked and have to have the drug.
+Respondents of a survey on use and abuse of prescription pain pills listed that the reasons for abusing a pain reliever included: relieving physical pain; relax or relieve tension; experiment; feel good or get high; help with sleep; help with feelings or emotions; increase or decrease the effects of other drugs; and because they are hooked and feel they need the drug.
 The most common response for the last misuse of a prescription was to relieve physical pain, which is why they are prescribed initially.

-About 21 to 29 percent of patients who are prescribed opioids for chronic pain misuse them and between eight and 12 percent develop an opioid use disorder, or addiction.
+About 21 to 29 percent of patients who are prescribed opioids for chronic pain misuse them.
+Furthermore, between eight and 12 percent develop an opioid use disorder, or addiction.
 Of those who abuse prescription opioids, about four to six percent will transition to heroin.

 Signs of addiction

-If someone is abusing opioids, there may be some physical signs such as euphoria or extreme happiness after taking a dose, sedation or tiredness after the euphoria is gone, confusion, restricted pupils, nodding off or loss of consciousness, and slower breathing rate.
+If someone is abusing pain pills, there may be some physical signs such as: euphoria or extreme happiness after taking a dose; sedation or tiredness after the euphoria is gone; confusion; restricted pupils; nodding off or loss of consciousness; and slower breathing rate.
 People who are beginning to use opioids may feel itchy, nauseated, or vomit, be constipated, have slower reaction times, and drowsiness.

 Physical symptoms of opioid addiction may be harder to spot than certain behaviors.
 They may withdraw from previous activities and commitments, like school or work; lose interest in previous hobbies; begin different habits and routines; become angry and irritable; be anxious or nervous, secret or dishonest; neglect their physical appearance; and go to extreme measures in order to obtain more drugs, as the body builds up a tolerance.